 We believe there are five elements essential to our corporate worship – singing, Scripture reading, praying, preaching, and observance of the Lord’s Supper and baptism.
 In all of this, we plead the help of the Holy Spirit to inhabit our worship.
-Below you’ll find a description of our service and what you can expect if you visit us.
-Childcare is provided for preschoolers and children's worship for children K-4th grade.
+Below is a brief description of what to expect if you visit us.
+Childcare is provided for preschoolers and children's worship for children K-1st grade.
 Children of all ages, however, are welcome to sit with their parents throughout the entire service.

 The age of the congregation ranges from elderly saints to newly married couples to singles.
 We have an average attendance of 300 people.
 Most people dress in business-casual.
 People are friendly and welcoming, and Lord willing, you’ll meet a number of members.

 Our Sunday morning gathering begins with our Sunday School starting at 9:15 am.
-In these small groups, we seek to shepherd one another with the Word and prayer and grow in our friendships.
+We seek to shepherd one another with the Word and prayer and grow in our relationship.
 Click here to learn more.

 Beginning the Service